barchero/docker-pastec/README.md

 docker-pastec
 =============

-Docker container for Pastec.
+Docker container for Pastec forked from Emsu/docker-pastec, but based on phusion/baseimage.

-forked from Emsu/docker-pastec